Loch Lomond Stirling, Scotland Travel Guide

 Be aware of certain health concerns in the Scottish environment.

 Scotland has a modern healthcare system.
-Emergency treatment at NHS hospitals is complimentary for everyone.
+Emergency treatment at NHS hospitals is free for everyone.
 For non-emergencies, dial 111 (NHS 24).
-Pharmacies provide suggestions for minor illnesses.
+Pharmacies give advice for small health problems.

 Nearest major hospitals: Royal Alexandra (Paisley), Vale of Leven (Alexandria), Queen Elizabeth University (Glasgow).